ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 <!-- ![Environment with Virtual Machine](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/environment-with-vm.png) -->
 ![Environment with Virtual Machine](../../static/images/provision-azure-vm-in-azure-pipelines-environment/environment-with-vm.png)

 If you have a pipeline with only this stage and you run it, the registration will fail because the environment will not be automatically created by Azure DevOps.
-So you'll need to created it manually or add a stage with a deployment job.
-Which is we'll do next.
+So you'll need to created it manually or add a stage with a deployment job to your pipeline.
+Which is what we'll do next.

 ### Run task on provisioned virtual machine